The Game

 Social

 Party formation, direct trading, friends lists, local and private chat.
-Your reputation follows you.
+Faction standing is tracked and persists.

 The World

 Multiple zones connected by portals.
-Interior spaces and dungeons.
-Day/night cycle and dynamic weather.
+Day/night cycle.
 A world that feels like a place, not a menu.

-Skills, training queues, and inventory.
+Skills, stats, and training queues.
 Depth you can grow into.

 What Makes It Different